Applying for a long-stay visa (MVV) for residents of Trinidad and Tobago

 Long-stay visa for residents of this country or region

-If you live in Anguilla, Antigua and Barbuda, Barbados, British Virgin Islands, Dominica, Grenada, Guadeloupe, Martinique, Montserrat, Saint Kitts & Nevis, Saint Lucia, Saint Vincent & the Grenadines, you can also submit your visa application at the Dutch embassy in Trinidad & Tobago.
+If you live in Anguilla, Antigua and Barbuda, Barbados, British Virgin Islands, Dominica, Grenada, Guadeloupe, Martinique, Montserrat, Saint Kitts & Nevis, Saint Lucia, Saint Vincent & the Grenadines, you can also submit your visa application at the Netherlands embassy in Trinidad & Tobago.

 Afterwards you travel back with your passport to your country of origin and send us the passport back with a prepaid self-addressed airway bill for return.